TYPO3-Documentation/sphinxcontrib-docstypo3/README.rst

    |cfg_version|     1.2 or main or BRANCH
    ================= ======================================================

-Undefined values will be return the empty string.
+Missing values will simply be shown as empty string.

-`cfg_author` returns `author` or `t3author` or the empty string in this order.
+'cfg_author' will fetch the value of 'author'.
+If empty, 't3author' is consulted.

 Installation
 ============

-Install the latest version:
+Install the latest version as Python module with PIP, the Python packet manager:

 .. code-block:: shell